 How far in advance do we have to reserve a reservation for a City Hall ceremony?

-Appointments may be made up to 90 days in advance.
-Popular dates, such as Valentine’s Day, or 12/12/12, etc book up quickly!
+For Rotunda weddings, appointments may be made up to 90 days in advance.
+Weddings booked on a private balcony may be reserved up to a year in advance.
+Popular dates, such as Fridays or Valentine’s Day or etc book up quickly!

 Where is San Francisco City Hall located?
 Where can I park?

 San Francisco City Hall is wheelchair accessible and very convenient to public transportation.
 The closest accessible Bart Station is Civic Center, three blocks from City Hall.
 Accessible Muni lines are the 42, 71 and F Line to Market and Van Ness, Civic Center.
 Public parking garage is conveniently located across the street (under ground) from City Hall at Civic Center Plaza.

 Where do we go for the marriage license?

 Room 168, on the first floor.
 The couple and up to 2 witnesses should arrive at Room 168′s Information Desk for check-in 10 minutes before your appointment time (other witnesses will be asked to wait in the waiting area.)

 What do we need to bring with us on the big day?

 Legal photo identification, cash or check to pay all fees, a valid marriage license, 1 witness, and no more than 6 guests.(And don’t forget the rings!)